14 You should use SSL/HTTPS

 SSL initialization.
 1 client request, 2 public key sent by server, 3 validate key against CA store, 4 establish session w/ session keys.

 When you buy a computer, it comes configured out of the box to trust a small number of official CAs.
-So if you’re a website wanting to get a certificate, you generally want to get it from one of those CAs.
+If you want to get a certificate for a website, it’s easiest to get it from one of those CAs.

-This used to be kinda a pain.
+In the past, this process was painful.
 The CAs charged to issue certificates.
-While it was only $10 per year to for a basic SSL certificate, they typically would only cover a single subdomain.
+While it was only $10 per year for a basic SSL certificate, they typically would only cover a single subdomain.
 A wildcard certificate to cover all the subdomains of a root domain was expensive enough to discourage hobbyists.

-If you wanted a free certificate, your only option was to use a self-signed certificate, which you’d create similarly to creating an SSH key.
-This was a pain because you had to manually add the public certificate to the CA store of every machine that would be accessing the site, and then re-add it when the certificate expired.4
+If you wanted a free certificate, your only option was to use a self-signed certificate.
+Creating a self-signed certificate is as easy as creating an SSH key.
+But using a self-signed certificate is a pain because you have to manually add the public certificate to the CA store of every machine that accesses the site, and then re-add it when the certificate expires.4

 Luckily there’s now another option.
-For most small organizations, I recommend getting a free SSL certificate from the nonprofit CA Let’s Encrypt.
-They even have some nice tooling that makes it super easy to create and configure your certificate right on your server.
+For most small organizations or hobbyists, I recommend getting a free SSL certificate from the nonprofit CA Let’s Encrypt.
+They even have some nice tooling that makes it easy to create and configure your certificate on your server.

-For most organizations, using a public CA to get SSL on public-facing resources is sufficient and use plain HTTP inside private networks.
+Most organizations use a public CA for SSL on public-facing resources and use plain HTTP with no SSL/TLS inside their private networks.
 Some large organizations want to encrypt their private traffic as well and run their own private CA. If this is the case, your organization’s policies will make it clear.
-This can be a pain, because you’ve got to make sure every host inside the network trusts the private CA.
+This can be a pain point, because you’ve got to make sure every host inside the network trusts the private CA.

 Once you’ve configured SSL/TLS, you generally want to only allow HTTPS traffic to your site.
 You’ll accomplish this by redirecting all HTTP traffic on port \(80\) to come in via HTTPS on port \(443\).

-Some web applications support configuring a certificate directly, while others only accept HTTP traffic, so you’d need to do SSL termination with a proxy in front of the application.
+Some web applications support configuring a certificate directly, while others only accept HTTP traffic, meaning you’d need to do SSL termination with a proxy in front of the application.

-We’re going to use Let’s Encrypt’s certbot utility to automatically generate an SSL certificate, share it with the CA, install it on the server, and even update your NGINX configuration.
+We’re going to use Let’s Encrypt’s certbot utility to automatically generate an SSL certificate, share it with the CA, install it on the server, and even update the NGINX configuration.

 If you’ve never had to manually configure SSL in the past, let me tell you, this is magical!

-At a high level, what you’ll do is
+At a high level, what you’ll do the following:

 2. Install certbot on the system.